 All surgical procedures carry risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.

-A successful root canal procedure means that you can keep your teeth and not be at the mercy of nagging infection.
+A successful procedure means that you can keep your teeth and not be at the mercy of nagging infection.
 However, care must be taken!
 To make sure reinfection never recurs, you must adhere to your dentist advice and come in for regular checkups and x-rays.

 Oxford Street Dental provides Endodontic treatment (root canal therapy) to patients in the Leederville area and surrounding suburbs of West Leederville, North Perth, Wembley, Mount Hawthorn, West Perth, Northbridge, Glendalough, Jolimont, Highgate, Mount Lawley, Daglish, Osborne Park, Yokine, Menora and Joondana.